GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Alicursine.md

 **Rough Hide**: Alicursines cannot use armor unless it states otherwise.
 When unarmored, an alicursine is treated as having Gambeson.

 **Innate Power**: You have an innate ability to use magic.
-When you cast a wyrding and do not apply a [Magic] bonus, you may roll a d4 and add the result to your check.
+When you cast a wyrding and do not apply a an attribute bonus to the spellcheck, you may roll a d4 and add the result to your check.
 At 4th level, this is increased to a d6.
 At 7th level this is increased to a d8.
 At 10th level, this is increased to a d10.

 **Innate Magic**: You have been born with some innate magic power.
 Choose a spell with a minimum tier of 1.
 You learn the spell.
 At 4th level and 9th level each, you may choose a spell with a minimum tier of 1 or 2.
 You learn the selected spell.